jxmot/weather-api-reviews/noaa-log.md

 This file contains a log of failures, as described in the review : [noaa-20180828-jxmot.md](noaa-20180828-jxmot.md)

 Please note that there has been **many** failures that have occurred before the first log entry.
+The log entries are the result of :

+* Visually recognizing there is an issue.
+* Analysis of -
+    * Application log files
+    * Responses obtained with Postman

 ## Log

 Listed new to old (*all times are CST*):